 查看Paul 的中文简历 (pdf)

-Paul has counseled clients on business structuring and outsourcing transactions in China, international trade and finance matters, U.S. export controls on sales to China and acquisitions of Chinese companies.
-He assisted then Mayor Dannel Malloy and the Stamford Chamber of Commerce establish a sister city relationship between Stamford and Jiangdu, China.
+Paul has counseled clients on business structuring and outsourcing transactions in China, international trade and finance matters, acquisitions by and of Chinese companies and Committee on Foreign Investment in the United States (CFIUS) compliance.

-Paul also counsels both U.S. companies doing business overseas and foreign companies doing business in the United States in matters involving:
+Paul also counsels both U.S. companies doing business overseas and foreign companies ― particularly Chinese companies ― doing business in the United States, in matters involving:

 - International private equity and venture capital transactions